kkruecke/cplus-documentation/notes/value-categories.rst

 .. code-block:: cpp

+     string c;
+     string d{"some string"};

+     // lvalues
-    x = 42; // Assignment expression
+     c = d; // assignment expression;
+     c += d;

+     double e = 1.5;

+     ++e; // pre increment
+     --e; // pre decrement

+     a[n] = 10; // where: array<int, 4> a = {1, 2, 3, 4};
+     *p = 15;   // where: int *p = &a[0];

+     // prvalues
      42; // An expression as well, with no side effects

-    int a; // A declaration statement (not an expression)

-    int b = fun(42); // A declaration statement with an expression initializer
-                     // fun(42) is an expression

 The `cppreference.com <https://www.cppreference.com>`_ article on `Value Categories <https://en.cppreference.com/w/cpp/language/value_category>`_ begins:

-    Each C++ expression (an operator with its operands, a literal, a variable name, etc.) is characterized by two independent properties: a type and a value category.
+    Each C++ expression (an operator with its operands, a literal, a variable name, etc.) is characterized by two independent properties: a *type* and a *value category*.
-    Each expression has some non-reference type, and each expression belongs to exactly one of the three primary value categories: prvalue, xvalue, and lvalue.
+    Each expression has some non-reference type, and each expression belongs to exactly one of the three primary value categories: *prvalue*, *xvalue*, and *lvalue*.

+Here C++ means C++11.
 In C++03, every expression was either an lvalue or an rvalue.
 While this still holds true in C++11, the introduction of move construction and move assignment required new value categories.
 Rvalues were divided into two subgroups, xvalues and prvalues, and we now refer to lvalues and xvalues as glvalues.
 Xvalues are a new kind of value category for unnamed rvalue references.
 Every expression is one of these three: lvalue, xvalue, prvalue. [#stackoverflow_quote]_

 Further Elabloration
 --------------------